The application procedure for the academic year 2017-2018 is closed.

 - Any other optional document or qualification that the candidate considers as potentially relevant for the assessment of the application is welcome as well.
 For instance a paper or chapter of an undergraduate dissertation (no more than 40 double-spaced pages) that the candidate considers as the best sample of her/his previous work.

 NOTE: All required documents must be uploaded online within the official deadline.
 By law, candidates with incomplete applications cannot be admitted to the PhD Program.

-The amount of the full tuition fees is around € 736,00 for each years.
-Reductions are foreseen for:
+The amount of the full tuition fees is around € 157,64 for each year.

 Other cases of fee waiver are disciplined in the specific international agreements/MoUs.